 When The Handmaid’s Tale came out, Ronald Reagan was the President of the United States.
 In 2017, when the series came out, the President was Donald Trump.
 Atwood sees a pattern in this, and she demonstrates her theory by dwelling on the past.

-She then mentioned a quote from The Leopard, the classic novel from Giuseppe Tomasi di Lampedusa: “For everything to stay the same, everything has to change.”
+She then mentioned a quote from The Leopard, the classic novel by Giuseppe Tomasi di Lampedusa.
+“For everything to stay the same, everything has to change.”

 …and the present with the future